Leavenworth Forest Fires, Wildfire Smoke and Indoor Air Quality

 As most of us in Leavenworth and Wenatchee have seen, breathed and muddled through, fire season and the related wildfire smoke has been more severe in the last several years.

-With air quality reaching “Hazardous levels” it is recommended to stay indoors.
+When air quality reaches “Hazardous levels” it is recommended to stay indoors.

 Wildfire smoke is a complex mixture of various molecules and particulate matter, mainly consisting of carbon dioxide (CO2), water vapor, carbon monoxide (CO), hydrocarbons, organic chemicals, nitrogen oxides (NOX), trace minerals, and particulate matter.